Making a Difference

 Building and contents insurance

 This will be your responsibility.
-However, if your property is an apartment or maisonette, building insurance is included in the service charge administered by the Trust.
+However, if your property is an apartment or maisonette, building insurance is included in the service charge administered by the Group.
 You will still be responsible for obtaining your own contents insurance.

 Life assurance and Mortgage Payment Protection Insurance